yimingzang/yimingzang.github.io/README.md

 This readme document is about how to convert your own resume to markdown format.
 And how to create a page of your own on GitHub and upload your resume to it.

-Here is an example resume in markdown format：
-我的简历的图片

 Table Of Content
 - Prerequisites